ZhechengLiao/RecipeProject/README.md

 - Second navigation
 - ...

-With these technologies, we can achive the following tools:
+With these technologies, we can achive the following results:

 ![截屏2021-11-15 下午5.34.06.png](https://i.loli.net/2021/11/15/qp6s3rwNJOTeloa.png)